s2t2/tweet-analysis-2020/NOTES.md

 ### Assembling Network Graphs

-The network generation script generates a ".gpickle" file representing the graph object.
-Because it generates a file, we need to run locally as opposed to on the server.
-It takes around 7.8 hours to use BigQuery's default batching mechanism to loop through all 3.6M users.
-So we need to [keep the computer awake](https://www.howtogeek.com/245683/how-to-prevent-your-mac-from-sleeping-with-no-additional-software/) while this script runs overnight.

-Except running it immediately puts my laptop into disarray - high memory and CPU usage.
-So need to figure a way to run on server instead.
-Maybe run on an AWS server, or trick Heroku into saving / updating a file.
-Or maybe run on my Windows loaner laptop that I don't care as much if it breaks.

-To be continued...

-We could either run on a larger server where memory isn't as constrained, or could save the graph object in parts (assuming it is possible to re-assemble them later).
+Initial attempts to assemble graph object for production dataset (3.6M users) ends up crashing due to memory issues.
+We could run it on a larger server where memory isn't as constrained, or we could save the graph object in parts (assuming it is possible to re-assemble them later), or save graph in chunks to remote storage like a Google Cloud Storage bucket.

+Running network grapher on various servers, results:

+  + Macbook Air: crash due to memory issue
+  + Windows Laptop: crash due to memory issue
+  + Standard-1x: crash due to memory issue
+  + Standard-2x: crash after a few minutes
+  + Performance-M: [IN PROGRESS]